mavillez/Oblivion/docs/source/quick_start.rst

 3. Software folder
 ------------------

-The software directories is located at
+The software directories are located at

 .. code-block:: console